Joe’s Blog: Intense heat dome to sit on KC region (THU-8/17)

 This is Hillary.

 It may be a big rainmaker depending on the uncertain track it takes.
-Farther east up Baja…big rains for CA and others in the deserts.
+Farther east up Baja… big rains for California and others in the deserts.

 It’s rapidly strengthening this morning.

-In a weird way a combination of our strong heat dome, which will help steer the system northwards and also an upper level wave off the CA coast will help to usher the storm potentially into CA early next week and it’s moisture as well.
-How those other two factors play together will determine how Hillary affects southern CA and the deserts.
+In a weird way a combination of our strong heat dome, which will help steer the system northwards and also an upper level wave off the California coast will help to usher the storm potentially into California early next week and its moisture as well.
+How those other two factors play together will determine how Hillary affects southern California and the deserts.

 This next image shows the rarity of actual tropical storms to hit that region